hummingbot/hummingbot/documentation/docs/developers/strategies/tutorial.md

-# How to Create a Hummingbot Strategy
-In addition to the trading strategies that come out of the box with Hummingbot, you can also customize them or create your own strategies, since they are written in Python.
-This guide shows you how to begin creating Hummingbot strategies.

-There are various ways to get hummingbot started on your device.
-If you do download via Source, you should recompile the bot each time you change the source code to ensure the Cython parts within the bot works properly.
+## What you'll learn

+This tutorial is intended to get you familiarized with the basic concepts of creating a basic Hummingbot strategy that executes a simple limit order.

+By the end of this tutorial, you should:

+* Have a general understanding of the base classes that serve as building blocks of the strategies
+* Have a working strategy
+* Be able to build new custom strategies from scratch

-## Getting started as a developer
+## Getting started

-Follow the [Developer Getting Started](/developers/gettingstarted/) guide, which shows you how to install Hummingbot from source on various operating systems, how to set up your development environment, and provides helpful tips about compiling and developing Hummingbot.
+Follow the instructions in [Installation](/installation) and install Hummingbot **from source**.
 If the installation was successful, you should see the Hummingbot welcome screen afterwards:

 ![](/assets/img/welcome.gif)